Submarine Voyage: Similar attractions

 The successor of this attraction was the Jules Verne themed 20,000 Leagues Under the Sea: Submarine Voyage at Walt Disney World's Magic Kingdom.
 The attraction was given a Nautilus theme and a narration by Peter Renaday, whose voice was similar to that of actor James Mason, who portrayed Captain Nemo in the 1954 Disney film.
 The attraction was closed in 1994 for a "rehabilitation" period, but never reopened.

 Executive leadership felt that continual maintenance of the attraction was simply too costly.
 The space was cleared of ride elements, and in 2004, ten years after its closure, the water was drained.
-A small portion of the area was remade into [Pooh's Playful Spot] playground until April, 2010.
+A small portion of the area was remade into a playground called Pooh's Playful Spot until April, 2010.
 The remaining open field backstage was ultimately paved over in 2010 to create new space for Fantasyland.

-A similar voyage attraction now exists at the Tokyo DisneySea in Japan, using the same Nautilus theme from Florida, except instead of boats in water, it is a dark ride through a show building, in enclosed suspended cars ("mini-subs").
+A similar voyage attraction now exists at the Tokyo DisneySea in Japan, using the same Nautilus theme from Florida.
+Instead of boats in water, it is a dark ride through a show building, in enclosed suspended cars ("mini-subs").
 There was a walk-through of the Nautilus sets from the 1954 film at Disneyland from 1955 until 1966, when they were destroyed.
-However, an updated version of the walk-through was built in 1994 in Discoveryland in Disneyland Paris, known as Les Mystères du Nautilus, along with the construction of Space Mountain.
-The attraction involves not only an accurate recreation of the Nautilus interiors, but a mock attack from a large animatronic giant squid.
+An updated version of the walk-through was built in 1994 in Discoveryland in Disneyland Paris, known as Les Mystères du Nautilus, along with the construction of Space Mountain.
+The attraction involves an accurate recreation of the Nautilus interiors, and a mock attack from a large animatronic giant squid.

 Legoland Windsor has a similar ride themed around Lego's Atlantis theme, named Atlantis Submarine Voyage.

-The West Edmonton Mall in Edmonton, Alberta used to have an indoor submarine that operated into 2005, though they were not removed until 2012.
+The West Edmonton Mall in Edmonton, Alberta used to have an indoor submarine that operated into 2005, and removed in 2012.
 The submarines were the world's first recreational submarines, and were fully deep-sea tested before delivery.